-Firefighters battling fire at Illinois chemical plant
+Officials: No injuries in fire at Illinois chemical plant

 La SALLE, Ill.
-(AP) — Residents near a northern Illinois chemical plant were told to shelter in place Wednesday as firefighters responded to a fire that sent smoke plumes towering over the plant and prompted the plant’s evacuation.
+(AP) — Officials said a large fire that sent smoke plumes towering over a northern Illinois chemical plant has been contained and no injuries have been reported.

 After the fire began Wednesday morning at Carus Chemical in La Salle, local officials sent an emergency alert advising people who live in the city’s third and fourth wards to shelter in place.

-La Salle Fire Chief Jerry Janick said the public should avoid the area and allow firefighters to work on dousing the fire.
+La Salle Fire Chief Jerry Janick said that order remains in place as officials consider next steps.

 Carus Chemical workers were evacuated from the plant and all them have been accounted for, said La Salle Police Chief Mike Smudzinski.
-He told the News-Tribune there are no known injuries from the fire.

-There were reports of explosions being heard at about 9 a.m. followed by smoke that was visible from the plant, the newspaper reported.
+There were reports of explosions being heard at about 9 a.m. followed by smoke that was visible from the plant, the News-Tribune reported.

+Janick said he couldn’t confirm any explosions.
+He said it’s not known yet what caused the blaze.

 Kim Biggs, a spokesperson for the Illinois Environmental Protection Agency, said the agency is still gathering information and will respond to the site.

-Live video feeds around 11 a.m. showed multiple fire engines parked near the plant, aiming hoses toward the building.
-Gray and white smoke is still visible and some flames on trucks parked near the structure can be seen from the footage.
+Live video feeds around 11 a.m. showed multiple fire engines parked near the plant, aiming hoses toward the building as gray and white smoke rose from the area.

 La Salle is located about 90 miles (145 kilometers) southwest of Chicago.